 The TronXY X5S is too finicky and underpowered to warrant the time and attention of a stumbling first-timer but is an ideal base for an upgrade project for a DIY veteran.

-Sadly, we aren’t all endowed with the blessing that is an infinite budget, and this becomes particularly apparent when it comes to 3D printers, which, we can all agree, cost a pretty penny.
+Sadly, we aren’t all endowed with the blessing that is an infinite budget, and this becomes apparent when it comes to 3D printers, which, we can all agree, cost a pretty penny.

 To cater for lower budgets, 3D printer manufacturers have fashioned all manner of products fitting snugly into the budget range.
-In other words, 3D printing has democratized and is no longer the preserve of the affluent.
+In other words, 3D printing has democratized and is no longer the preserve of the wealthy.

 Here we take a look at the TronXY X5S 3D printer and break down whether the manufacturer’s claim of it being the printer with the largest printing area in the $300-$400 price range is synonymous with quality.